Luv (film): Reception

-The film was generally not received well by critics when it was released in 1967.

 Variety wrote: "Clive Donner's direction fits the frantic overtones of unfoldment, but in this buildup occasionally goes overboard for effect.
 Jack Lemmon appears to over-characterize his role, a difficult one for exact shading.
-Peter Falk as a bright-eyed schemer scores decisively in a restrained comedy enactment for what may be regarded as the picture's top performance."
+Peter Falk as a bright-eyed schemer scores decisively in a restrained comedy enactment for what may be regarded as the picture's top performance.

 Bosley Crowther's review in The New York Times was particularly critical, ending the review with: "It goes around in circles—but maybe going around in circles is your whim.
 If it is, "Luv" is the picture to make you dizzy doing so."

 Home media

 Luv was released to DVD by Sony Pictures Home Entertainment on 3 January 2012 as a Region 1 manufacture-on-demand DVD available through Amazon and from Mill Creek Entertainment on 22 April 2014 as a part of the Jack Lemmon Showcase Volume 1 with Luv on the fourth disc of a 4-disc set.
+On January 31, 2023, it was released on Blu-ray by Mill Creek Entertainment as part of a 4-film, 2-disc Peter Falk collection.